Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

-A model manifold for a Kleinian surface group is constructed in Minsky \cite{Mi} as follows.
-Let $G$ be a Kleinian group with $M=\hyperbolic^3/G$.
-From an end invariant $G$, we shall construct a hierarchy of tight geodesics, $h_G$.
-A clean marking is called shortest with respect to a conformal structure if its base curve is a shortest pants decomposition and transversal are chosen to be shortest among all of those having the same base curves, where we consider the lengths to be the hyperbolic ones.
+A model manifold for a Kleinian surface group was constructed in Minsky \cite{Mi} as follows.
+Let $G$ be a Kleinian surface group with $M=\hyperbolic^3/G$.
+From an end invariant of $G$, we shall construct a hierarchy of tight geodesics, which we denote by $h_G$.
 In the case when $G$ is quasi-Fuchsian, we construct a hierarchy by defining the initial and terminal markings to be the shortest clean markings with respect to the upper and lower conformal structures at infinity.
 When $M$ has a totally degenerate end without accidental parabolics, we define the initial or terminal generalised marking to be its ending lamination.
-In general, we consider the union of ending laminations of $M_0$, parabolic loci for upper or lower ends, and shortest markings on the remaining geometrically finite upper or lower ends, and let them be terminal or initial generalised markings.
+In general, we consider the union of ending laminations of $M_0$, parabolic loci for upper or lower ends, and shortest clean markings on the remaining geometrically finite upper or lower ends, and let them be terminal or initial generalised markings.
+Here, we say that a clean marking $\mu$ on a hyperbolic surface $S$ is shortest if the base curves of $\mu$ form a shortest pants decomposition of $S$, and transversals are chosen so that their total length is the smallest among the transversals obtained from them by performing Dehn twists around the base curves.
+Note that we are {\em not} assuming the transversals of $\mu$ are really shortest among all transversals.